craigmckeachie/react-course/labs/js/06-PassingDataToComponent.md

 2. **Implement** a `ProjectList` **class component** that meets the following specifications:

    1. Takes a `projects` array as a `prop`.
-      > You will need to create an interface to define the properties that come into the component.
    2. **Displays** the `projects` array as a `JSON string`.

    #### `src\projects\ProjectList.js`